 - As a matter of fact, employee leasing and co-employment differ greatly.
-The biggest difference is that in co-employment relationship through a PEO, the PEO does not provide staff for their client.
-This responsibility falls on the client, as does any other staff-related decisions.
+The biggest difference is that in a co-employment relationship through a PEO, the PEO does not provide staff for their client.
+This responsibility falls on the client, as do any other staff-related decisions.
 This includes hiring new talent after the PEO partnership is established.

 - Instead of being a leased or temporary worker, employees end up having two employers – the company who hired them AND the professional employer organization.
 The PEO becomes the company of record for HR, payroll, benefits, employment taxes, and other HR-related purposes.

 - It’s very important to keep in mind that in a PEO partnership, small business owners do not lose control of various aspects of their business, including their employees and hiring/firing decisions.
 This is another common misconception about PEOs.
-Business owners retain full-control of their business, while the PEO handles the administrative side of human resources.
+Business owners retain full control of their business, while the PEO handles the administrative side of human resources.

 Don’t Let This Common PEO Myth Prevent Business Growth and Success

-Working with a PEO, especially a Certified PEO, ensures small business owners that they remain compliant with all HR and employment related laws and regulations.
+Working with a PEO, especially a Certified PEO, ensures small business owners that they remain compliant with all HR and employment-related laws and regulations.
 Instead of having to worry about HR, business leaders can focus all their efforts on other activities that can grow the company.

-Working with a PEO also provides small businesses with access to much improved health insurance and employee benefit offerings, greatly assisting with recruiting and employee retention.
+Working with a PEO also provides small businesses with access to much-improved health insurance and employee benefit offerings, greatly assisting with recruiting and employee retention.
 PEO partnerships allow small business owners to maintain control of their company, and hire new employees as they see fit.